darliedcjw/CV-Automated-mSASSS/App/README.md

 * r: Hide keypoints prediction
 * s: Save ammended keypoints prediction (COCO format and Image)
 * v: Visibility option (Hide invisible keypoints - Not to be classified)

-#Please Note

-*Training datasets and weights used are not included.*